hutchiko/testAggregateTestReport-bug-report/README.md

 ## Gradle issue reproducer

-The new report aggregation plugin https://docs.gradle.org/current/userguide/test_report_aggregation_plugin.html does not reproduce the same reporting behaviour on test failures as the existing single project test report.
+The new report aggregation plugin https://docs.gradle.org/current/userguide/test_report_aggregation_plugin.html does not reproduce the same reporting behaviour on test failures as the existing single Test task report.

 To reproduce the issue run: